-In August 2012, the Parent Company acquired 23.0 million common shares of URCICL from International Horizons Investment Ltd for ₱7.2 billion.
-The acquisition of shares represented the remaining 23.00% interest in URCICL.
-As a result of the acquisition, the Parent Company now holds 100.00% interest in URCICL.
-The Group charged equity reserve from the acquisition amounting to about ₱3.7 billion presented under 'Equity reserve' in the consolidated statements of financial position.
+In February 2022, URC Foods (Singapore) Pte.
+Ltd. acquired 23,805 common shares of PPICL from Hong Kong Peggy Foods Company Limited for 214.9 million.
+The acquisition of shares represented 100.00% interest in PPICL.
+The Group charged equity reserve from the acquisition amounting to about 13.2 million presented under 'Equity reserve' in the consolidated statements of financial position.